A New Algorithm for the Robust Semi-random Independent Set Problem: Introduction

 Instead, we use a ``crude SDP'' (C-SDP), a technique used by Kolla, Makarychev and Makarychev in their work on semi-random Unique Games \cite{KMM} and by Makarychev, Makarychev and Vijayaraghavan \cite{MMV} in their later work on semi-random cut problems.
 Crude SDPs are not relaxations of the problem of interest and, in particular, there is no standard way of mapping an intended solution (in our case, the set $S$) to an associated canonical feasible solution of the SDP.
 Rather, the crude SDP is designed in such a way that the optimal solution reveals information about the planted solution.

-Our crude SDP will associate a unit vector to each vertex, with the constraint (like in the theta function relaxation) that non-adjacent vertices are mapped to orthogonal vectors; the goal of the SDP is to minimize the sum of distances-squared among all pairs of vectors.
+Our crude SDP will associate a unit vector to each vertex, with the constraint that adjacent vertices are mapped to orthogonal vectors; the goal of the SDP is to maximize the sum of inner products among all pairs of vectors.
 The point of the analysis will be that, with high probability over the choice of the graph, and for every possible choice of the adversary, the optimal solution of the SDP will map the vertices in $S$ to vectors that are fairly close to one another, and then $S$ can be recovered by looking for sets of $k$ vertices whose associated vectors are clustered.
+Specifically, our program will be